If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Garage Door Manufacturers Recommended Lubricants

-So, I scoured the owner’s manuals for the five major garage door manufacturers to see if they recommend one type of lubricant over the other.
+I scoured the owner’s manuals for the five major garage door manufacturers to see if they recommend one type of lubricant over another.

-Amarr specifically recommends lubricating their garage doors yearly with “Amarr Super Lube or similar non-silicone-based lubricant (e.g.- 10W-30 motor oil).”
+Amarr recommends lubricating their garage doors yearly with “Amarr Super Lube or similar non-silicone-based lubricant (e.g., 10W-30 motor oil).”

 Cloplay recommends lubricating their garage doors “at least twice per year…with Clopay Garage Door Pro Lube or a synthetic lubricant.”
 Although they don’t prohibit using a silicone-based lubricant, it’s worth noting that their product does not contain silicone.